bmay51213/bmay51213.github.io/_posts/2020-01-28-dataexploration.md

 ![png](/images/heartdisease/output_37_2.png)

-As expected, these variables are positively correlated with one another and verify common associations that as you age, your BP and cholesterol values increase.
-Likewise, there is a known association between increased cholesterol values and increased blood pressure.
+As expected, these variables are positively correlated with one another and verify common associations that as you age, your BP and cholesterol values tend to increase.
+Likewise, there is seems to be an association between increased cholesterol values and increased blood pressure.

 ### Using Logistic Regression Model To Predict Heart Disease